-Retail sales were generated through Dotfloor.com, our online store operated by Dotfloor that offers our vinyl flooring products to retail customers in the United States.
+Retail sales were generated through Dotfloor.com, our online store that offers our vinyl flooring products to retail customers in the United States.
 Dotfloor works with third-party logistic service providers for the delivery of our products.

 Customers and Suppliers